kirilllan/misc/what_is_AWS.md

   With it, you simply upload your code and the Beanstalk automatically handles deployment, auto scaling, capacity provisioning and load balancing.

   You can set up AWS CodePipeline so that whenever you commit changes to a set GitHub repository, your online Elastic Beanstalk web-app will update in ~minutes, having latest code from that repository.

+  //CodeDeploy

+  AWS CodeDeploy is a service that automates code deployments to Amazon EC2 instances.
+AWS CodeDeploy makes it easier for you to rapidly release new features, helps you avoid downtime during deployment, and handles the complexity of updating your applications.
+You can use AWS CodeDeploy to automate deployments, eliminating the need for error-prone manual operations, and the service scales with your infrastructure so you can easily deploy to one EC2 instance or thousands.

+  This service efficiently deploys your released code to a “fleet” of EC2 instances while taking care to leave as much of the fleet online as possible.
+It can accommodate fleets that range in size from one instance all the way up to tens of thousands of instance.

+  Benefits :

+  Automated Deployments,
+  Minimize Downtime,
+  Centralized Control,
+  Easy To Adopt